polina-c/genui-panel/README.md

 ### Test in IDX

-Create vsix file by running `vsce package`.
+1. Create vsix file:

+    ```
+    vsce package --allow-missing-repository
+    ```

-Open the tab "Extensions" in an IDX project.
+2. Open the tab "Extensions" in an IDX project.
-Drag and drop vsix file to IDX folder.
+3. Drag and drop vsix file to IDX folder.

 ## UI